Ahmedd-Youssef/Using-PySpark-/README.md

 # 🚀 PySpark Task
+## Just Click on Task-Solving You Can Show This Task Better

 This project demonstrates various PySpark operations using both RDDs and DataFrames.
 It covers data creation, transformation, aggregation, filtering, and text processing.